No items found.

 Brain imaging's primary purpose is to diagnose and monitor brain-related conditions, such as tumors, strokes, and neurodegenerative diseases.
 It helps detect abnormalities in brain structure and function, assess the extent of damage following a brain injury, and evaluate the effectiveness of treatments.

-Additionally, brain imaging is used in research to explore the neural basis of behavior, cognition, and emotion, contributing to developing new therapies and interventions.
+Additionally, brain imaging is used in research to explore the neural basis of behavior, cognition, and emotion, contributing to the development of new therapies and interventions.
 This powerful tool aids clinicians in providing accurate diagnoses and personalized care for patients with various neurological and psychiatric disorders.

 Magnetic resonance imaging (MRI)